 By replacing an eye roll with “I am feeling really disappointed right now” can be a powerful turn in a conversation where both participants can then talk about their emotions.

-Another way to challenge yourself to change negative non-verbal communication is by thinking about the response you are hoping to receive in conversation.
+Another way to challenge yourself to change negative nonverbal communication is by thinking about the response you are hoping to receive in conversation, which is a practice in becoming a better listener.
 If we use a harsh tone, increased volume, or roll our eyes, we cannot expect a positive and gentle response from the other person.

 There will be times of success with challenging yourself, and then there may be setbacks along the way.
 My hope is that the setbacks do not cause you to be hard on yourself but encourage you to think about how you want to be successful next time the opportunity presents itself.